NunoDuarte/kinova_qbhand/README.md

 ## Supported ROS Distribution

-ROS Melodic and Noetic
-roslaunch is different and in Ubuntu 20.04 is much trickier to install than in Ubuntu 18.04
+ROS Melodic (Ubuntu 18.04) and Noetic (Ubuntu 20.04).
+Note that in Ubuntu 20.04 it is harder to install qbhand-ros.

 ## Test qbhand
 run qbhand-ros launch file